shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 That's it! you'll get the fleek link of your DApp after deploying the site, you can assign a domain and share your DApp link with anyone in the world.
 Congratulations!
 You've built a truly Decentralized Social Media Application.

+# Conclusion

+Congratulations!
+After completing this tutorial, you should have a good understanding of how to create a dApp for video content and how to deploy it on Polygon.

 # About the Author
 I'm Akhilesh Thite, an Indian tech enthusiast with a passion for Software Development, Open-Source & Decentralization.
 Feel free to connect with me on [GitHub](https://github.com/AkhileshThite) & [Twitter](https://twitter.com/AkhileshThite_).